mkoromina/SAFFARI/README.md

 The workflow includes 4 scripts (one for pre-processing, one for running finemapping with UKB LD, one for finemapping with HRC and one for processing the finemapping results).
-When running each one of these 4 scripts, the corresponding file shall be defined by *-S {file}* within the snakemake pipeline.
+When running each one of these 4 scripts, the corresponding file shall be defined as *-S {file}* within the snakemake pipeline.

 Order of running the different snakemake modules:
 - (1) fetch_UKB_LD_names,